Quinaldate 4-oxidoreductase

-The 3 substrates of this enzyme are quinaldate, acceptor, and H_{2}O, whereas its two products are kynurenate and reduced acceptor.
+The three substrates of this enzyme are quinaldic acid, an electron acceptor, and water.
+Its products are kynurenic acid and reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with other acceptors.
 The systematic name of this enzyme class is quinoline-2-carboxylate:acceptor 4-oxidoreductase (hydroxylating).
 This enzyme is also called quinaldic acid 4-oxidoreductase.